 If you don’t have twist ties, you can tie the hose in a knot.
 You want them to be fairly snug inside the hose so the yarn can’t unravel in the wash.

-Take the wool balls out of the hose and check for felting.
-If the yarn does not separate from the rest of the ball, they’re ready!
+Again, take the wool balls out of the hose and check for felting.
+If the yarn does not separate from the rest of the ball, they are ready to use!

 Have you used wool dryer balls in your laundry?
 What do you think?
 I’d love to get your feedback in the comments.

-Can I make Wool Dryer Balls with Acrylic Yarn?
+Can I make Dryer Balls with Acrylic Yarn?

 Nope.
-Superwashing is a process of coating yarn with a type of plastic, making it non-felting.
+Superwashing is a process which makes the wool machine washable, without felting.
 Great for socks, but not dryer balls.